What was a graphic designer like Franco Grignani doing with two nuclear scientists from Euratom?

 “Different researches as theme and visual result, but always aimed at an almost exasperated use of the machine and the tools of realization, in search of their limits.”

-That’s a little story about the exhibition, recalled by Realini: Realini, Casali and Grignani were answering some questions about their work, Realini and Casali talking and talking… while Grignani kept in his silence; so, someone asked him: «But, Architect, do you have anything to say?» – «Me?
+That’s a charming anecdote about the exhibition, recalled by Realini: Realini, Casali and Grignani were answering some questions about their work, Realini and Casali talking and talking… while Grignani kept in his silence; so, someone in the audience asked him: «But, Architect, do you have anything to say?» – «Me?
 I work».
-And that was all: that was my grandpa, he managed to be incisive with just a couple of words and silence the entire audience.
+And that was all.
+That was my grandpa, he managed to be incisive with just a couple of words and silence the entire audience.

 However, the magazine ‘arte e società’ (issue n° 2, 1975) underlined how art critics were unprepared for this kind of exhibition, unlike the public, which proved instead to be “attentive and demanding”.